Meet Our Team

 Kathy Currlin BS, PTA, CCRP, CVT

 Kathy Currlin joined the staff of Atrium Animal Hospital in July of 1999.
 Originally from San Francisco, California, she graduated from De Anza College and San Francisco State University with degrees in Physical Therapy and Physiology.
 She completed her Certificate Program in Canine Rehabilitation at the University of Tennessee in 2004 to become a Certified Canine Rehabilitation Practitioner.
 She was certified in Tui-na, a Chinese Medical Massage and Manipulation Technique through the Chi Institute in 2004.
 Kathy is certified in Therapeutic Class IV Laser and utilizes physical therapy modalities such as ultrasound, electrical stimulation and soft tissue manual therapy techniques.
 She works with the veterinarians to provide Atrium Animal Hospitals Physical Rehabilitation Program which includes post- surgical management, soft tissue injury, exercise/sport programs, Ferno underwater treadmill, and “age and stage” conditioning from puppy to elderly dogs.
 Kathy also works with many canine athletes who compete in agility, fly ball, and dock diving.
-Currently, Kathy is enrolled in the Clinical Aromatherapy (Essential Oils) Program at Highland School of Natural Healing in Asheville.
-She has two wonderful human children, Erin and Sean, and two furry four-legged children, Bentley and Pepper who round out the family!
+She completed her training in Clinical Aromatherapy thru the Highland School of Natural Healing in Asheville, NC.

 Charlotte’s First and Finest Veterinary Rehabilitation Team